Transactional Negotiation Team

 The 2012-13 Finals were judged by eleven lawyers, including alumni and others who practice transactional law.
 The judges, as well as all the team members, their friends and family, business law faculty and representatives of the dean’s office, all participated in the reception).

 The Transactional Negotiation Team is a one-unit, pass/fail activity offered in the Spring semester.
 In Spring 2014, it is scheduled in the late afternoon and early evening on Tuesdays.
 An informational meeting for interested students will be held each Fall, in September in order to allow students to consider the team prior to Spring semester registration.
-Business Planning I is a prerequisite to participation on the team.
-It must be completed prior to participation on the team.
+Business Planning I must be completed prior to participation on the Team.
+In addition, in 2015, Mergers & Acquisitions must be taken either prior to or concurrently with participation on the Team.
 The team is limited to sixteen students.

 Questions about the Transactional Negotiation Team should be directed to Business Law Practicum Director Dana Warren at email@example.com.